zenah12/DppTrafficking-/README.md

 The output of each run is a file that includes Tth (defined in Global.hpp) rows each containing one set of ransomly sampled parameters together with the corresponding quality of fit to the experimental FRAP data as calculated by the R^2.

-For the fitting routine described in the manuscript, we use HPC to run the scripts repeatedly until 3 10^7 parameter sets have been smapled.
+For the fitting routine described in the manuscript, we use HPC to run the scripts repeatedly until 3 10^7 parameter sets have been sampled.
 The output files are then used to obtain the parameter sets that provde sattisfactory fits to the data (see below).

 ****************************
 Posteriors_from_FRAP_and_rho
 ****************************
 This folder contains the Wolfram Mathematica scripts used to analyse data obrained from the FRAP numerics described above for the three conditions discussed in the main text (large discs, L=144um; small discs L=80um; pentagone mutant discs).
-The data sets can be accessed sepparately HERE.
-Note that the simulated parameter sets have been reduced to only those that provide an R^2 above 0.7 for ease of handling the data (we sampled 3 10^7 parameter sets for each experimental condition).
+Due to size constraints, the data sets can be accessed sepparately HERE.
+Note that the simulated parameter sets have been reduced to only those that yield an R^2 above 0.7 for ease of handling the data (we sampled 3 10^7 parameter sets for each experimental condition, therefore the full sampled data set is very large).
 The Wolfram Mathematica notebook reads the data and reduces the initial data set to values that fall within an appropriately high value of R^2, are within the measured CI for the extracellular fraction, and have endocytosis rates below 0.1s^-1, as explained in the main text and Supplementary material Section 2.5.2.